entando/entando-docs/vuepress/docs/v6.3.2/docs/getting-started/README.md

 ## Automatic Install
-Automatically install Entando via the Entando command-line interface (CLI) and prepare a local developer environment with defaults settings.
+Automatically install Entando via the Entando command-line interface (CLI) and prepare a local developer environment with default settings.
 The following steps launch an Ubuntu VM via Multipass, install Kubernetes, then deploy Entando to it.

 1. Install [Multipass](https://multipass.run/#install)